gradle/gradle/README.md

 Gradle is build automation *evolved*.
 Gradle can automate the building, testing, publishing, deployment and more of software packages or other types of projects such as generated static websites, generated documentation or indeed anything else.

-For more information about Gradle, please visit http://gradle.org
+For more information about Gradle, please visit http://gradle.org.

 ## Downloading

-You can download released versions and nightly build artifacts from http://gradle.org/downloads
+You can download released versions and nightly build artifacts from http://gradle.org/downloads.

 ## Building

 Naturally, Gradle builds itself with Gradle.
 Gradle provides an innovative [wrapper](http://gradle.org/docs/current/userguide/gradle_wrapper.html) that allows you to work with a Gradle build without having to manually install Gradle.
 The wrapper is a batch script on Windows and a shell script on other operating systems.

 You should use the wrapper to build the gradle project.
-Generally, you should use wrapper for any wrapper-powered project because it guarantees building with the Gradle version that the build was intended to use.
+Generally, you should use the wrapper for any wrapper-enabled project because it guarantees building with the Gradle version that the build was intended to use.

 To build the entire Gradle project, you should run the following in the root of the checkout.

     ./gradlew build

 This will compile all the code, generate all the documentation and run all the tests.
 It can take up to an hour on a fast machine because we have thousands of tests, including integration tests that exercise virtually every Gradle feature.
-Among the things we test are: compatibility across versions, validity of samples and javadoc snippets, daemon process capabilities, etc.
+Among the things we test are: compatibility across versions, validity of samples and Javadoc snippets, daemon process capabilities, etc.

 ### Installing from source